Scommander/MorphDatapack/README.md

 ## Introduction

 * This morph datapack adds (almost) every single mob into the game as a mob you can transform into along with access mob specific abilities.
-I'd recommend watching the showcase video on my YouTube channel to understand how to use the pack.
-LINK TO BE ADDED
+I'd recommend watching the showcase video on my YouTube channel to understand how to use the pack. https://youtu.be/5tjYm4X403s

 ## How to Use & Information

 * This is totally multiplayer compatible.
 Once morphs have been unlocked look straight and sneak.
 This will bring up the morph menu in chat.
 This datapack is made for 1.17+
+* This video explains all: https://youtu.be/5tjYm4X403s

 ## Installation